A Guide to Crisis Management | Noggin

 Why’s a formal practice needed to manage crises?
 Besides their threat to a business’s core objectives, reputation, even viability, crises, once underway, don’t just burn bright, then suddenly extinguish.

 Instead, crises have become increasingly multilayered and multidimensional in this business environment.
 And so, to properly prepare for, manage, and recover from crises, companies need a strong crisis management function.
 Such a function must first be capable of anticipating crises.

-The Stages of Crisis Management
+The Crisis Management Cycle

-Pre-crisis.
+- Pre-crisis.
 As the name implies, the focus at this point is on prevention and preparation, in other words, reducing the known risks that can lead to crisis.

-Response.
+- Response.
 Now, you’re in the thick of it.
 This stage deals with the actual response to a real, live crisis.

-Post-crisis.
+- Post-crisis.
 All great crises must come to an end.
 But that doesn’t mean they won’t reoccur, especially if companies don’t undertake this final, post-crisis stage.
 During this phase, companies will take the opportunity to look back and reflect.
 They create a post-mortem to see what went wrong, which helps them think of ways to better prepare for the next crisis.
 It’s also when companies begin fulfilling the commitments they made while the crisis was still raging.

 That’s because the stages of crisis don’t break down that neatly.
 Advanced crisis management techniques rely on a more strategic, cyclical lifecycle approach.
-I’ll lay out one formulation of the crisis management lifecycle here:
+Here follows one formulation of the crisis management life cycle:

 - During the first, build up stage, you’ll see hints of a potential crisis brewing, often on social media.
 At this point, you should be looking for certain repeat messages that foreshadow crisis.